History and role

 Administration

 The Court of Appeal is the third tier of this overall structure.
-It supervises, through appeal, the judgments of the High Court and ensures consistency in application of the law in the High Court.
+It supervises, through appeal, the judgments of the High Court and ensures consistency in how the High Court applies the law.

-To the existing general supervisory/appeal jurisdiction of the High Court, there are four exceptions:
+To the existing general supervisory and appeal jurisdiction of the High Court, there are four exceptions:

-• Appeals from the Courts Martial Appeals Court go directly to the Court of Appeal.
+• appeals from the Courts Martial Appeals Court go directly to the Court of Appeal; and

-The High Court has the particular responsibility of ensuring the legality of the conduct of all sections of the community including inferior courts and tribunals and the protection of legal rights and immunities.
-Although there is a wide range of statutes providing for appeals to the High Court from such courts and tribunals, through judicial review, the High Court secures the legality of all public sector conduct including that of inferior courts.
+While there is a wide range of statutes providing for appeals to the High Court from the lower courts and tribunals, the High Court secures, through judicial review, the legality of all public sector conduct, including that of the lower courts.

 Structure of the courts